In the past years, link building strategies were based on links quantity and not quality.

 - Always promote your guest post on social media platforms.

 - Send a thank-you note, it keeps the lines open for the next time when you want to guest post on their website.

 - Blog comment bonanza – reach out to the people who have commented on your post and ask them to publish your post on their website.

 Strategy #2: Competitors link:

 You may find that your competitors are getting links from major news sources.
-When you find that your competitors are positioning higher than you in the search engine, it’s possible that they’re on the track of success.
+When you find that your competitors are positioning higher than you in the search engine, they may be on the path of success.
 You can be there, as well.

-There’s nothing as incredible as keeping an eye on your competitors to know where their links are coming from.
-The process of keeping an eye on your competitors, so as to figure out what keywords they’re ranking for, where their best links are coming from, and what they’re doing as of now that encourages them to succeed, is called “competitive analysis.”
+There is nothing as incredible as keeping an eye on your competitors to know where their links are coming from.
+The process of keeping an eye on your competitors is called “competitive analysis”.
+Here, you figure out what keywords they are ranking for, where their best links are coming from and what they are doing as of now that encourages them to succeed.
+So how to check your competitor’s backlinks?
+Follow these steps: